 Kiranada means “She who radiates the light of the Bodhicitta moon.”
 She was introduced to Buddhism more than 25 years ago in an earlier life in Kyoto, Japan.
 Kiranada is an artist, lecturer, curator and author,specializing in Japanese batik – Rozome with strong interest in the connections between creativity and meditation.

 Lilasiddhi’s Sanskrit name translates as “spiritual and mundane accomplishments through play.”
 To her, it means she takes her practice and commitment very seriously, but herself lightly, she hopes.
 After decades of searching for a spiritual home, she is thrilled to have finally found her tribe in the Triratna Buddhist Order and at Aryaloka.
 “May all beings be happy and peaceful!”

-For Narottama, from his first retreat at Aryaloka in 1993 to his ordination in Spain in 2007 to the present day, the Dharma, coupled with ever deepening communication with friends in the Triratna Buddhist Community, has guided and provided a positive framework for personal transformation way beyond anything he might have thought possible.
-This has given rise to a deeper and richer trust and confidence in the Buddha, himself and his friendships as they train, study and realize.
-The Buddha, his teachings applied to the 21st century, and all those that follow together in his light for the benefit of all beings have allowed this farmer at heart from Maine to be grateful for each moment in which, with mindfulness, we strive on.
+From his first retreat at Aryaloka in 1993 to his ordination in Spain in 2007 to the present day, Buddhism has guided Narottama’s personal transformation way beyond anything he might have thought possible.
+For Narottama, the Dharma, coupled with ever deepening communication with friends in the Triratna Buddhist Community, provides a positive framework for his spiritual growth.
+This has given rise to a deeper and richer trust and confidence in the Buddha, himself and his friendships.
+The Buddha, his teachings, and the compassionate sangha have allowed this farmer-at-heart from Maine to be grateful for each moment in which, with mindfulness, we strive on.